Techitez0/Techitez0/README.md

 - 🔭 I’m currently working on: Spiritual Journey and Self Discovery
 - 🌱 I’m currently learning: Android app development
 - 👯 I’m looking to collaborate on: Antipiracy SAAS
-- 🤔 I’m looking for help with: Loneliness
+- 🤔 I’m looking for help with: finding the missing semicolon in my story 🙃
-- 💬 Ask me about: Collaboration, Tech Support, mental health support, gaming, or writing a book 😊
+- 💬 Ask me about: Collaboration, Tech Support, mental health support, gaming, or anything 😊
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I am INFJ
+- ⚡ Fun fact: I can cook 🤫

 ## 🌐 Socials: